New Haven Gun Control Facts and Myths

 You have 90 days to sell it to a licensed gun dealer.
 If you cannot or choose not to do that, you can render it permanently inoperable.
 Selling it to an out-of-state dealer or turning the weapon over to a law enforcement agency are also options.
 If you do not take any of these steps, you risk being charged with a felony.

 Even when they know the law and try to abide by it, people still sometimes face charges.
-If you’ve been charged with a weapons crime, contact me, Connecticut gun possession lawyer Erin Field, at Field Law Office, LLC, today.
+If you’ve been charged with a weapons crime, contact me, New Haven criminal defense lawyer Erin Field, at Field Law Office, LLC, today.

-I am passionate about standing up for the rights of those facing gun charges, and I will build a solid defense for you.
+I am passionate about standing up for the rights of those facing gun charges in New Haven, and I will build a solid defense for you.